Independent Auditor's Report

 The standalone balance sheet and the standalone profit and loss account have been drawnup in accordance with the provisions of Section 29 of the Banking Regulation Act 1949 andSection 133 of the Act.

 A. As required by sub-section (3) of Section 30 of the Banking Regulation Act 1949 wereport that:

 (a) we have obtained all the information and explanations which to the best of ourknowledge and belief were necessary for the purpose of our audit and have found them tobe satisfactory;

 (b) the transactions of the Bank which have come to our notice have been within thepowers of the Bank; and

-(B) Further as required by Section 143(3) of the Act we report that:
+B. Further as required by Section 143(3) of the Act we report that:

-(a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+(a) we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

 (b) in our opinion proper books of account as required by law have been kept by theBank so far as it appears from our examination of those books;

 (c) the standalone balance sheet the standalone profit and loss account and thestandalone cash flow statement dealt with by this Report are in agreement with the booksof account;